huynhhoc/effort-estimation-by-using-pre-trained-model/README.md

  pip uninstall isbsg

 ```
-# How to load pre-trained model
+# How to load the pre-trained model

-Transfer learning based on a pre-trained model involves several steps as follows:
+Transfer learning based on a pre-trained model involves several steps, as follows:
 * Step 1: Load the pre-trained model: This model is trained on an ISBSG dataset.
-* Step 2: Freeze all layers except the last one: all layers, except for the last one, are frozen.
+* Step 2: Freeze all layers except the last one: All layers, except for the last one, are frozen.
 Freezing involves setting the requires_grad attribute of each parameter to False, which preserves the learned features from the pre-trained model.
 This step enables fine-tuning of only the last layer for the new task.
 * Step 3: Create a new optimiser: a new optimiser is created specifically for the last layer of the model, which was set to require gradients in the previous step.
 Adam optimiser is chosen as the same as the PyDL model.
 * Step 4: Continue training the model: Train the model on a new dataset using the standard PyTorch training loop.
-In each iteration, the input is forwarded through the model, the loss is computed, the gradients are computed, and the weights are updated using the optimiser.
+In each iteration, the input is forwarded through the model, the loss is computed, the gradients are computed, and the weights are updated using the optimizer.
 This process is repeated for a certain number of epochs or until the model converges.

-Here is an example of step 1, and 2:
+Here is an example of steps 1 and 2:

 ```
 from isbsg.pretrainedmodel import load_pretrained_model